 Publishers do not engage with “Spam” Activities

-- Publishers ensure moderation of any user generated content it permits to be published
+- Publishers ensure effective moderation of any user generated content it permits to be published.

-- Publishers immediately respond to any communication issued by any advertiser, or any of that Advertisers respective licensors or licensees, which concerns content likely to be defamatory.
+- Publishers immediately respond to any communication issued by any Advertiser, or any of that Advertiser's respective licensors or licensees, which concerns content likely to be considered defamatory.

 Publishers only engage in Paid Search Marketing in accordance with applicable laws and standards

 - Publishers abode by paid search expectations disclosed in respective advertiser profiles.